CodeLifeOrg/codelife/README.md

 [![Build Status](https://travis-ci.org/Datawheel/codelife.svg?branch=master)](https://travis-ci.org/Datawheel/codelife) [![Dependency Status](https://david-dm.org/datawheel/codelife.svg)](https://david-dm.org/datawheel/codelife)

-A React application based on `datawheel-canon` that provides a framework for teaching high school students how to code.
+A React application based on `canon` that provides a framework for teaching high school students how to code.

+## Getting Started

-## Required Software
+### Required Software
 * PostgreSQL (database)
 * Node (serverside runtime env)
 * NPM (node package manager, comes with most node installations)
 * xvfb (for screenshots)

-## Quick Dev Spin Up
+## Installation

+### Step 1 - Database Initialization

+Codelife runs on a Postgres Database, already set up and running at codelife.com.
+Connecting to the database for development is accomplished by setting `canon` environment variables (below).
+This should be all you need to do to connect to the database.

+Should it be necessary to recreate the database from scratch, its configuration is represented via the Sequelize models contained in the [db](/db) folder.
+A schema dump is also made available here.

+### Step 2 - Local Development Setup

 1. Clone the repo
 ```bash